Abi explores David Hockney’s latest series of artwork and how creating art can provide solace during the current global uncertainty.

 As the weather starts to turn sour, we should instead look to it as a welcome change to our palettes – a new artistic lens to look through.
 Here Hockney’s calming animation particularly holds place; although the clouds are grey, and the scene muted in tone compared to the other imagery, it is still captivating.

-Following this I plan to produce accompanying pieces to my spring scene, honing in on the changing weather’s effect on the colours and structure of the fields.
-Embrace your inner artist during this time, as if not now, then when?
+Following this I plan to produce accompanying pieces to my spring scene, honing in on the changing weather’s effect on the shades and structures of the fields.
+You too should embrace your inner artist during this time, as if not now, then when?